ptichko/ptichko.github.io/_posts/2020-07-30-R-Functions-To-Calculate-D-Prime.md

 # Reorder by participant
 df <- df[order(df[,"participant"]),]

+# View first rows of dataframe
 head(df)
+    participant  stim1  stim2 correct
+1 Participant 1  Apple  Apple       1
+2 Participant 1 Orange Orange       1
+3 Participant 1 Orange  Apple       0
+4 Participant 1  Apple Orange       0
+5 Participant 1  Apple  Apple       1
+6 Participant 1 Orange Orange       0
 ```

 First, we can use dprime_pre() to calculate d-prime sub-categories for each trial.
-The function returns a datafarme with new columns that summarizes whether a particular trial was a correct rejection, hit, miss, or false alarm.
+The function returns a dataframe with new columns that summarizes whether a particular trial was a correct rejection, hit, miss, or false alarm.
 To do so, call dprime_pre(), first passing through the name of the column with the first image, "stim1", the name of the column with the second image, "stim2", then the name of the column with the dependent variable, "correct", and finally the name of the dataframe.

 ```